 - When pressed, the skin may hold the indent for a few seconds

-There are numerous causes for water retention, particularly in the summer months when the weather is hot.
+There are numerous causes of water retention, particularly in the summer months when the weather is hot.
 Pregnancy is also a trigger because your body's hormones encourage it to hold on to excess fluid.
 See below for more causes.

-- Hot weather - the body tends to be less efficient at removing fluid from tissues in the summer months
+- Hot weather - the body is less efficient at removing fluid from tissues in the summer months

 - Gravity – standing for long periods of time can cause water retention

 - Burns – including sunburn – your skin holds onto fluid and swells in response to burn injuries

 - The pill – can trigger fluid retention

 - Hormones associated with the menstrual cycle